Commercial car and van leasing

 Business leasing has been around for a few decades now and is one of the most popular ways of getting a new vehicle or fleet of vehicles for your business.
 One of the reasons for that is that business car and van leasing comes with many tax benefits, which often sway businesses to opt for leasing over other options.
 We will explain below what these tax benefits are and what implications you should also be aware of.

-What are the tax benefits of business car leasing?
+What are the tax benefits of business vehicle leasing?

 There are lots of benefits to business vehicle leasing.
 Many of these benefits apply to Business Contract Hire (Business Contract Leasing).
 This is the most common form of business leasing and is where you run a vehicle, or a fleet of vehicles, for a set period of time while paying fixed monthly rentals.
 At the end of the contract, the vehicles are returned with nothing more to pay, subject to mileage and condition restrictions.